Conventional Loan With Non-Occupant Co-Borrower

 - Fannie Mae does not allow the main borrower with zero income and has non-occupant borrowers income only

-- Main borrower needs to show some sort of qualified income and cannot have zero income
+- The main borrower needs to show some sort of qualified income and cannot have zero income

 - Freddie Mac does allow zero income by the main borrower and non-occupant co-borrowers income can be used